 Second trimester maternal serum screening test

 The test measures the amount of four proteins in the mother’s blood.
-The results are combined with the woman’s age risk to give a final risk of Down syndrome, Edward syndrome or neural tube defects.
-The result is reported as an increased or low-risk result.
+The results are combined with the woman’s age risk to give a final chance of Down syndrome, Edward syndrome or neural tube defects.
+The result is reported as an increased chance or low-chance result.

 Availability of the maternal serum screening test

-Screening for Down syndrome and other chromosome abnormalities should be offered to all pregnant women.
+Screening for Down syndrome and other chromosome conditions should be offered to all pregnant women.
 However, the decision to have testing is a personal decision.
-All women are at risk of having a baby with Down syndrome or Edward syndrome, although the risk increases with the age of the woman.
+All women have the chance of having a baby with Down syndrome or Edward syndrome, although the chance increases with the age of the woman.

-A low-risk maternal serum screening result does not mean there is no chance of the particular condition being present in the unborn baby.
-It means that the risk is low.
-Similarly, an increased risk result does not necessarily mean that the baby has a particular condition.
-Most women with an increased risk result will not have a baby with Down syndrome, Edward syndrome or a neural tube defect.
+Similarly, an increased chance result does not necessarily mean that the baby has a genetic condition.
+Most women with an increased chance result will not have a baby with Down syndrome, Edward syndrome or a neural tube defect.

 Maternal serum screening test results

-Maternal serum screening tests do not diagnose health conditions, but they identify women who should be offered further testing to detect if their baby is affected.
+Maternal serum screening tests do not diagnose health conditions, but they identify women who should be offered further testing to detect if their baby has a genetic condition.

-Women with an increased risk result on maternal serum screening should be offered a diagnostic test.
-However, it is their choice whether or not to have further testing.
+Women with an increased chance result on maternal serum screening should be offered a diagnostic test.
+However, it is their choice whether to have further testing.

-Chorionic villus sampling (CVS) and amniocentesis are diagnostic tests that detect chromosome abnormalities such as Down syndrome and Edward syndrome in the unborn baby.
+Chorionic villus sampling (CVS) and amniocentesis are diagnostic tests that detect chromosome conditions such as Down syndrome and Edward syndrome in the unborn baby.

 Genetic counselling after a maternal serum screening test